-Apply these 10 Eco Bali Travel Tips to help a hand....
+Apply these 10 Eco Bali Travel Tips to help Mother Nature a hand.

-While travellers to Bali create income and employment, they also produce massive amounts of trash and use up valuable amounts of water.
+While travelers to Bali create income and employment, they also produce massive amounts of trash and use up valuable amounts of water.
 An average traveler produces 5 kg of rubbish a day while an average Balinese household produces only 2,5 kg.
-Additionally travellers use up to 3 times more water a day then a local Balinese.
+Additionally, travelers use up to 3 times more water a day than a local Balinese.

 While these issues have been ongoing for years, Bali has not been able to resolve these crucial problems entirely.

-If you visit Bali and are conscious about the environmental problems this little island is facing, then you can easily do a thing or two to help a hand.
-You can't solve it all by yourself during your short time there but in this case you can pretty much apply the golden rule: every little bit helps.
+If you visit Bali and are conscious of the environmental problems this little island is facing, then you can easily do a thing or two to help a hand.
+You can’t solve it all by yourself during your short time there but in this case, you can pretty much apply the golden rule: every little bit helps.